-Sources: GAO, Data Act: Section 5 Pilot Design Issues Need to Be Addressed to Meet Goal of Reducing Recipient Reporting Burden, GAO-16-438 (Washington, D.C.: April 19, 2016) and GAO analysis of information from DOD, VA, and DOL officials. | GAO-24-106248 no or minimal evidence of a leading practice being followed, we determined that the practice was not followed.
+Sources: GAO, Data Act: Section 5 Pilot Design Issues Need to Be Addressed to Meet Goal of Reducing Recipient Reporting Burden, GAO-16-438 (Washington, D.C.: April 19, 2016) and GAO analysis of information from DOD, VA, and DOL officials. | GAO-24-106248 bThe TEEN study will compare the employment outcomes of transitioning service members who have used employment services provided through ENPP to those service members who have not.